Weaponized Incompetence: Key Signs & How to Spot Them

 To sum it up, the likelihood of weaponizing incompetence often intersects with gender roles and societal expectations.

-Weaponized incompetence often shows up in different forms.
+Weaponized incompetence can manifest itself in various ways.
 It can be the emotional labor that women are expected to carry.
 It can also stem from outdated gender norms that create an imbalance in relationships.

 Addressing it requires layered solutions, like honest communication, shared responsibility, and support through couples therapy.